mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 TODO: Explain solution

-I solved this by purchasing the [Zero2Go Omini – Multi-Channel Power Supply](https://www.adafruit.com/product/4114).
-Pis also accept power through their GPIO pins, and the Zero2Go Omini connects to GPIO and accepts power from a microUSB cable.
-It's essentially a microUSB to  .
-This is a bummer because at $20
+I solved this by purchasing a [3A USB wall charger](https://amzn.to/2YitxsN) and a [EVISWIY PL2303TA USB to TTL Serial Cable](https://amzn.to/2Yk1CIX).

-{{<notice type="info">}}
+TODO: Photo of connection

-**Note**: This feels like overkill, but I haven't found a better solution.
-If anyone knows of a cheaper device that allows you to power the Pi through the GPIO pins, please let me know in the comments.
+## Troubleshooting: bad cable

-{{</notice>}}
+One of the issues I ran into when testing this on a Pi Zero was a bad microUSB to USB-A cable.
+I'm not sure what was wrong with it, but when I used one of my cables, it just hung when I tried to write keystrokes.
+I tried switching to another microUSB to USB-A cable I had lying around, and that solved the problem.

 ## Next step: embedding display output